[3.14] Demigod's Wrath - 90% berserk, Automatic Warcries, 157% character size, Permastun Sirus

 Q: Where are the videos at?

-If you'd like to see how the build performed LAST league with solid gear (nothing too ridiculous) check out the videos in that post.
+If you'd like to see how the build performed during Harvest league with solid gear (nothing too ridiculous) check out the videos in that post.

 Not sure I understood everything that was going on here, but this is brilliant, thanks for sharing :-)